paleohayduke/TrafficSimProject/README.md

-GUI
--mouse scroll wheel for zoom, ability to click and drag to move aroudn the map -buttons... lots of them
--click on nodes
--test functions
--load

 BUGS

+COMPLETED TASKS

-When hit detection is turned on, deadlock can occur at stops.
+COMPLETED 10/3/2018: When hit detection is turned on, deadlock can occur at stops.
 Currently using a bandaid to deal alleviate symptoms.
 Investigate and fix root cause!!!

-COMPLETED TASKS

 COMPLETED 10/2/2018: -Zoom and map scroll by mouse button hold.